 Surfing ain’t long-hairs and doobie-suckers no more.
 Surfing is suited-and-booted stockbrokers.
 It’s university students who’ve smelt the roses and don’t swallow the evening news.
-It’s just-18-year-olds whose trunks end above the knee, who like socks that pop and who don’t mind clamping the top button.
-Surfing is beavertails and logs and empowered women who ain’t adverse to a Brazilian cut, but it’s also finner-270s and bigspins.
+It’s just-18-year-olds whose trunks end above the knee.
+Surfing is beavertails and logs and empowered women who ain’t adverse to a Brazilian cut, but it’s also 540s and double oops.
 Right now, surfing is goddamn hot and, most of all, inspired.

 And Stab is inspired by it.

 Stab celebrates the champagne end of the spectrum.
 Got a 720 in your sights?
 You’re our man.
 We’ll even gift you cash to make it happen.
 Trading up flat-spins for their inverted cousin?
 Take page one.
 Whether it’s hiring a chopper and shooting Taj Burrow from the Angle of God (issue one), or throwing a blindfolded Bruce Irons over the ledge at Chopes (issue 56), Stab‘s driven by the search for an answer to the question: How sumptuous can surfing be?

 Women’s surfing isn’t what it was and, in recent years, we’ve grown fond of portraying exquisite surfer gals as seen through our lonesome eyes.
 Water droplets on Mon Eleogram’s stunning V’s.
 Sage Erickson lounging in a Hawaiian crib.
 Sal Fitz, shining brighter than the sun in a pool of salt water.
 Stab feels that women’s surfing, electric and aggressive as it’s ever been, is also sexier than it’s ever been.